-We are so excited for our first year to have WatchDOGS at Summit View!
-Let me tell you, the DOGS have come running and the response has been amazing!
+We are so excited to be a part of the national WatchDOGS program at Summit View!
 Fathers report “feeling like rockstars” when students line up to give high-fives on the playground or in the lunchroom.
 Teachers enjoy the extra set of hands in the classroom.
 We all love the energy and enthusiasm our Dads bring with them.
 These role models make a big impact.

 What is the Watch D.O.G.S. program?